How to Create a Wildlife Garden

-Maybe unlike most people, I really do like the critters that roam my garden and I love to make it as comfortable as possible for them to make them feel at home.
-All critters and insects have a purpose in the food chain, otherwise they wouldn't be here, is my opinion.
+Maybe unlike most people, I really do like the small wildlife creatures that roam my garden and I love to make it as comfortable as possible for them to make them feel at home.
+All wildlife and insects have a purpose in the food chain, otherwise they wouldn't be here, is my opinion.

-I've learned to live with the critters in my garden and I've learned to respect them and though I feel no urge to pick some of them up, I very often really enjoy watching them minding their own business.
+I've learned to live with these animals in my garden and I've learned to respect them and though I feel no urge to pick some of them up, I very often really enjoy watching them minding their own business.
 Sometimes their world looks very much like our world

 I'll show you how I created a critter friendly environment in my garden.
 I hope you'll enjoy reading about it as much as I enjoy creating and observing it.